keybase/client/packaging/linux/README.md

 If you want to test the build without pushing live, set KEYBASE_DRY_RUN=1 in the environment.
 Be very careful not to typo that variable.
-You should see "This build+push is a DRY RUN." early in the build output if you did this right.
+You should see "This build+push is a DRY RUN." after all the git fetches in the build output, if you did this right.